 Kanji and meaning of Itadori’s name

-This is very irregular kanji reading.
+This is a very irregular kanji reading.
 Usually, the first letter means a tiger and the second one does a staff.
 But this combination makes the sound ITADORI which means Reynoutria japonica, a plant name.

 Itadori is a kind of perennial and it has tiny white flowers.
-The stem has red mottle and it looks like tiger stripe.
+The stem has red mottle and it looks like a tiger stripe.
 That’s why it has a kanji character that stands for a tiger.

 Additionally, the word ITA is a part of ITAI that means pain in Japanese.
 And DORI is another way of reading TORU that means to take away.
 So the word ITADORI can mean pain relief.
-Old Japanese people used Itadori as herbal remedy.
+Old Japanese people used Itadori as an herbal remedy.